nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 * Without Oracle Instant Client configured properly, python scripts cannot communicate with the oracle database.

 ## When is Instant Client not required
-* If you computer that is running python scripts already has Oracle database
+* If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.
+* But there can be cases where the Oracle is 32 bit and python is 64 bit or viceversa

 ## Connecting to a database